CSRG-Group/dcs-notes.github.io/_CS126/part11.md

   - One list of edges, each of which contain references to their endpoint vertices

   ![edgeListGraph](images\edgeListGraph.png)

-  Image source: *Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser
+  Image source: *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*

 - Adjacency list

   - Array containing a all of the nodes, each of which have a pointer to a list of the other nodes they connect to

   ![adjacencyListGraph](images\adjacencyListGraph.png)

-  Image source: *Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser
+  Image source: *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*

 - Adjacency matrix